Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 JobDetails createdJob = (quantumJobClient.CreateJob(jobId, createJobDetails)).Value;
 ```

+### Get Job

+To retrieve a specific job by its job id, you can use this function.

 ```C# Snippet:Azure_Quantum_Jobs_GetJob
 // Get the job that we've just created based on its jobId JobDetails myJob = (quantumJobClient.GetJob(jobId)).Value;
 ```

+### Get Jobs

+To enumerate all the jobs in the workspace, use the GetJobs() function.

 ```C# Snippet:Azure_Quantum_Jobs_GetJobs
 // Get all jobs from the workspace (.ToList() will force all pages to be fetched)